top of page

 Generational Hand Connection

 • After-loss support provides both emotional and practical guidance for individuals and families following the death of a loved one.
-It helps you manage the many tasks that come after a death—like organizing paperwork, planning memorials, and connecting with grief resources—while offering compassionate support throughout the process.
+I help you manage the many tasks that follow a death—such as organizing paperwork, planning a memorial, connecting with financial resources—while offering compassionate support throughout the process.
+I also provide grief support as part of my after-loss service.

-• Grief counseling focuses on emotional healing, while after-loss support also includes hands-on, logistical guidance.
-As a survivorship consultant, I help families navigate the practical side of loss—handling documents, coordinating notifications, and connecting with trusted professionals—whatever needs doing.
+• Grief counseling focuses solely on the grieving process, while after-loss support also includes hands-on, logistical guidance.
+As a survivorship consultant, I help loved ones navigate the practical side of loss—handling documents, coordinating notifications, and connecting with trusted professionals—whatever needs doing, along with grief support.

 • After-loss services are ideal for executors, adult children, widows, widowers, or anyone managing a loved one’s estate or affairs.
 It’s also helpful for those who feel overwhelmed by the administrative and emotional tasks that follow a death.